-Make sure you’re fully prepared for your holiday – don’t forget you’ll need to declare your angina on your Travel Insurance to be covered
+Make sure you’re fully prepared for your holiday – Travel Insurance Policies for Angina Sufferers

 If you live with angina, you aren’t alone.
 Approximately 2 million people in the UK have the condition, and 20,000 people develop angina every year.
 We work with specialist medical travel insurers to help people find Travel Insurance for hundreds of different pre-existing medical conditions, including angina.

-Whether you have stable or unstable angina, it is important that you declare it when taking Travel Insurance.
-Answer the medical screening questions online and we’ll search our panel of insurers to find you the right policy at the best price.
+With Travel Insurance angina policies available with Just Travel Cover, you have the reassurance that both stable and unstable angina cases are covered.
+Answer the medical screening questions online and we’ll search our panel of insurers to find you the right angina Travel Insurance policy at the best price.

 Frequently asked questions about Travel Insurance for Angina.